Madhavi526/stepin_ATM-Machine-/1_Requirement/Readme.md

 |ATM-NFR-9|The envelope feeder can beopened so many envelopsthat has been deposited can be removed.|
 |ATM-NFR-10|The cash dispenser can be openedand refilled with cash.|
 |ATM-NFR-11|The printer can be opened and refilled with paper.|
+# 4W'S AND 1'H
+## WHO
+-Young adults aged 18-34 rely more on ATMs than older people.

+-Heavy ATM users tend to be employed full time.

+-Heavy ATM users are more likely to use their bank's ATMs regardless of location.

+-Frequent ATM users are more likely to be interested in advanced ATM features.
+## WHAT
+An automated teller machine (ATM) is an electronic banking outlet that allows customers to complete basic transactions without the aid of a branch representative or teller.
+## WHEN
+ATMs are convenient, allowing consumers to perform quick self-service transactions such as deposits, cash withdrawals, bill payments, and transfers between accounts.
+## WHERE
+-Banks.
+Banks, credit unions, and other financial institutions are among the first places people look for an ATM. ...
+-Nightclubs and Bars. ...
+-Hotels. ...
+-Grocery Stores. ...
+-Gas Stations. ...
+-Festivals and Events. ...
+-Casinos. ...
+-Cannabis Dispensaries.
+anywhere you can use your cards.
+## HOW
+An automated teller machine (ATM) is an electronic banking outlet that allows customers to complete basic transactions without the aid of a branch representative or teller.
+Anyone with a credit card or debit card can access cash at most ATMs.